-I’m a born-and-raised country girl with various stints in more urban or just unusual settings like Thailand, Paris France and Tahiti, but always finding my way back to the open spaces.
+I’m a born-and-raised country girl with various stints in more urban or just unusual settings like Thailand, Paris France, China and Tahiti, but always finding my way back to the open spaces.

 One of the things I’m often asked, often by me, is “How did you get here?
 Is this where you want to be?
 Is this right?”

 And for decades my answer, even to myself, was… “It’s ok… for now.”

 It was just ‘ok, for now’, for far too long.

 I’ve finally created a life where my answers to those last two questions is, ”Yeah, this is where I want to be… and yeah… it’s right.”

 After many failed attempts at various jobs in numerous fields, and a lot of frustration with trying to fit into the mold of ‘employee’, trying to choose just one thing to be in life, I figured out that maybe that just wasn’t my path.
 It wasn’t the best use of my skills and creativity.

 I’d love to say that I was unusual and special because I had so much potential and my brilliance was being wasted, but my feeling is that we are all likely wasting our lives trying to fit ourselves into a job description that limits our chances of expressing who we really are.